 She is a member of the American art community Techspressionism since 2020 and a member

 BA in Visual Communication from the University of

 Animation at the University of the West of England

 (UWE), Bristol, UK

-Between 2008-2012 I have participated in the group Intercultural collaborative new media art projects "IRUS art" and “My Night/Your Day” between Iranian and American artists working with Morehshin Allahyari and her co-founders and led the Iranian teams through several collaborative exhibitions in the USA and Canada.
+Between 2008-2012 She participated in the group Intercultural collaborative new media art projects "IRUS art" and “My Night/Your Day” between Iranian and American artists working with Morehshin Allahyari and her co-founders and led the Iranian teams through several collaborative exhibitions in the USA and Canada.

 2016 -*honorary mentioned for one of the three best illustrators in the last 40 years of Iranian

 picture books, The Center for Literature Studies, University of Shiraz, Iran

 2014 & 18 *The Little Black Fish prize, Children Book Council of Iran (CBC/ Iran IBBY)